kgshukla/container-tutorial/podman.md

-# Podman Tutorial 1
+# Podman Tutorial
-## Pulling, Running OCI images
+## Lab 1 - Pulling, Running OCI images

 Click this [link] (https://learn.openshift.com/subsystems/container-internals-lab-2-0-part-1) to get your lab environment.
+Click on "Start Session" button to begin your lab.
+Please follow the instructions on the left hand side of the webpage.

 podman cli is similar to docker cli.
 If you are familiar with docker cli, then using podman is easy.
 Following commands are used in the lab.